- Purchase Costs

 - Renting Versus Owning

-Purchase Costs – Purchasing a home includes costs related to escrow, attorney fees in some cases, title insurance, and other fees.
-Similar expenses may be incurred when refinancing an existing loan.
-None of these costs are deductible at the time of the purchase or refinance, but generally, they can be added to the home’s cost (its “basis,” in tax lingo) and are deductible when the home is sold.
-Purchase or refinance costs can also include loan points and property-tax adjustments, but these are not part of the home’s basis because they may be deductible at the time of the purchase or refinance.
+– Purchasing a home includes costs related to escrow, title insurance, and other fees.
+None of these costs are deductible at the time of the purchase, but all of them add to the home’s cost (its “basis” in tax lingo) and are deductible when the home is sold.
+Purchase costs can also include loan points and property-tax adjustments, but these are not part of the home’s basis because they may be deductible at the time of the purchase.

 Points – Points are essentially prepaid interest.
 Under normal circumstances, points must be amortized (ratably deducted) over the life of a loan.
-However, per a special tax rule, points that are paid during the purchase of a home are eligible to be deducted in the year of the home’s purchase (provided that the homebuyer uses itemized deductions).
-However, this rule does not apply to points on VA and FHA loans, as those points are considered fees and are not deductible at the time of purchase.
-If points are paid on a loan refinance, generally, they will have to be amortized over the length of the loan.
+However, per a special tax rule, points that are paid in the purchase of a home to be deducted in the year of the home’s purchase (provided that the homebuyer uses itemized deductions).
+However, this rules does not apply to points on VA and FHA loans, as those points are considered fees and are not deductible at the time of purchase.

-Property Taxes – The property-tax payments for an escrow can result in either a credit or a debit, depending on whether the seller has prepaid the property taxes and on the amount of the buyer’s prorated tax share (which is based upon the period of ownership).
-In some cases, the buyer must prepay the taxes for a bill that will come due shortly after the purchase.
+Property Taxes – The property-tax payments for an escrow can result in either a credit or a debit, depending upon whether the seller has prepaid the property taxes and on the amount of the buyer’s prorated tax share (which is based upon the period of ownership).
+In some cases, the buyer is required to prepay the taxes for a bill that comes due shortly after the purchase.

-Mortgage Payments – Mortgage (loan) payments include both principal and interest.
+– Mortgage payments include both principal and interest.
 The principal payments pay down the mortgage balance and are not deductible.
-However, the interest paid on a loan is deductible for taxpayers who itemize their deductions.
+However, the interest paid on the loan is deductible for taxpayers who itemize their deductions.
 Almost all of the loan payments for recently purchased homes consist of deductible interest.
 There is a limit to the amount of deductible interest, however; it is based on the amount of the loan and on when the loan took effect.
 If a loan is for $750,000 or less and the owner has no other home loans, then all of the interest is deductible.
-However, this may not be the case if a home loan exceeds $750,000 or if the owner has more than one home loan.
-If you have any questions regarding the limitations for acquisition loans, please contact this office for details.
+This may not be the case if a home loan exceeds $750,000 or if the owner has more than one home loan, however.
+If you have any questions, please contact this office for details.
+Property Taxes

-Property Taxes – Property taxes can represent a sizable portion of housing expenses, particularly in states with no income tax.
+– Property taxes can represent a sizable portion of housing expenses, particularly in states with no income tax.
 Lenders may require an impound or escrow account; the payments for such an account combine prorated property taxes and homeowner’s insurance costs with monthly mortgage payments.
-The goal is to prevent substantial lump-sum tax and insurance payments by paying the costs throughout the year.
-For tax-deduction purposes, only the portion of the property taxes paid directly by the homeowner or transferred from an impound account to the taxing agency during the owner’s calendar year is allowed.
-This sometimes results in confusion because the amount paid may not match the property tax bill from a real property tax agency that operates on fiscal years.
+The goal is to prevent substantial lump-sum tax and insurance payments by defraying the costs throughout the year.
+However, keep in mind that recent tax reforms include a $10,000 annual limit on itemized deductions for costs related to local property taxes and state property, income, and sales taxes.
+Inflation

-Inflation – The costs of both rent and homeownership rise with inflation.
-Purchasing a home locks in the bulk of housing costs for the foreseeable future.
-There will still be nondeductible expenses for repairs and maintenance, though.
+– The costs of both rent and homeownership rise with inflation.
+Purchasing a home locks in the bulk of housing costs for the foreseeable future; there will still be nondeductible expenses for repairs and maintenance, though.
 Under normal circumstances, a purchased home will continue to appreciate in value.
+Gain Exclusion

-Gain Exclusion – When selling a home that has been owned and used for at least two out of the preceding five years, single taxpayers can exclude $250,000 of the resulting gain from taxation, and married couples can exclude $500,000 of that gain.
-An option for those who are handy with tools is to purchase a fixer-upper property in the right neighborhood, fix it up, and sell it for a profit, which can be excluded after owning and living in the property for two years.
+– When selling a home that has been owned and used for at least two out of the preceding five years, single taxpayers can exclude $250,000 of the resulting gain from taxation, and married couples can exclude $500,000 of that gain.
+An option for those who are handy with tools is to purchase a fixer-upper property in the right neighborhood, fix it up and sell it for a profit that can be excluded after owning and living in the property for two years.
+Renting Versus Owning

-Renting versus Owning – Comparisons of the day-to-day costs of renting versus owning can be complicated.
-Although home-mortgage interest and property taxes are deductible, only the amount that exceeds the standard deduction will provide any tax benefit.
+– Comparisons of the day-to-day costs of renting and owning can be complicated.
+Although home-mortgage interest and property taxes are deductible, only the amount that exceeds the standard deduction provides any tax benefit.
 Taxpayers in higher tax brackets experience greater benefits from such deductions, of course.
 The following worksheet can be used to estimate monthly after-tax housing expenses; prospective homeowners can then compare this value to their current rent payments.